* About: Administrative computers

 Service overview

-Administrative computers are provided to all centrally funded (1A) administrative, full time equivalent employees who require computers for their work.
+Administrative computers are provided to all centrally funded (at least 50% 1A full time) administrative employees who require computers for their work.

 Service includes: